 The Exodus Tabernacle Part 2.
 Altar of Burnt Offering: Confess Sins

 After entering through the gates, the first object we would encounter is the altar of burnt offering.
-It is because the true, antitypical Lamb of God was offered for us that we can have forgiveness (justification) of sins.
-This is where we can confess our sins to, as it were, clear our record and approach God with a clean slate.
+It is because the true, antitypical Lamb of God was offered for us that we can receive forgiveness of sins.
+This is where we can confess our sins to, as it were, clear our conscience and approach God with a clean slate.

 "f we confess our sins He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness."
 (1John 1:9)

 I believe that this confession-forgiveness process is very misunderstood.
 The confession part is where we unload our guilt, we admit our wrongs and our sinful condition.
 This is an important part of the process of healing from our sinful state.
 Many understand this to be a precondition for God forgiving us.
 That it how, in the English, 1John 1:9 (above) reads.